Domineuq/MyelinQuant/README.md

 # Pipeline
 Preparatory steps:
-+ A digitised high-resolution image of the histological sample is required.
++ A digitised high-resolution image of the histological sample is required

 Script:
 + Import the image